 - Pom Pup’s Toenails should be kept as short as possible.

-- Always check the dew claws on the front legs and the back legs, just in case your Pomeranian has back dew claws.
+- Always check the dew claws on the front and back legs, just in case your Pomeranian has back dew claws.
 The nails on these will need to be trimmed often.

 - Trimming toenails is something that your puppy will dislike.
 Buy a pair of toenail clippers and start trimming the toenails when your Pomeranian is young.